Doko-Demo-Doa/doko-blog/README.md

-# Website
+# aniviet-hub

+This is my new personal blog.
+I'm migrating away from Wordpress since it's too slow and inefficient.
-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://v2.docusaurus.io/), and is deployed automatically with [DigitalOcean's App Platform](https://cloud.digitalocean.com/apps/).

 ### Installation